alan-turing-institute/netts/docs/docs/install.md

 netts.install_dependencies()
 ```

+!!! info
     Dependencies are large (>5Gb) and may take some time to download.

 ### Install to an Alternative Directory